Darwen Tower Walk

 This circular walk takes you up Darwen Hill to Jubilee Tower from Tockholes in Lancashire.
 The short climb to the tower gives great views over the surrounding moorland and reservoirs.
 The Bowland Fells and the mountains of Ingleborough and Whernside make a wonderful backdrop.
 On a clear day you can also see North Yorkshire, Morecambe Bay, Blackpool Tower, the Lake District and the Isle of Man.

 The walk starts from the car park at Tockholes and follows good footpaths to the hill summit and the tower.
-You can then climb the 85 feet high tower on the staircase inside.
+You can then climb the 85 feet high tower on the stone spiral staircase inside.
 The tower was built in the late 19th century to commemorate Queen Victoria's Diamond Jubilee.

 The route descends along the Witton Weavers Way, passing the attractive Sunnyhurst Hey and Earnsdale Reservoirs before returning to the car park.
 At Earnsdale reservoir you will find the pretty Sunnyhurst Woods.
 You could extend the walk by exploring the 85 acres of woodland with its streams and wide variety of birdlife.